-God’s Own Junkyard was created by Mr Bracey Senior in the 1950s, but was reinvented by the late and great Chris Bracey from the 1970s onwards.
-Chris started making signs for Soho strip clubs, and was the Neon Man for four decades before his death in 2014 due to prostate cancer.
+God’s Own Junkyard was created by Mr. Bracey Senior in the 1950s but was reinvented by the late and great Chris Bracey from the 1970s onwards.
+Chris started making signs for Soho strip clubs and was the Neon Man for four decades before his death in 2014 due to prostate cancer.
 He is known for his new and refurbished neon fantasies, salvaged signs, old movie props, and fairground and circus lighting – and this huge Walthamstow warehouse is packed to the rafters with them.

 Bracey’s collection includes signs that have appeared behind some of the greatest stars – Tom Cruise inEyes Wide Shut, Johnny Depp in Charlie & the Chocolate Factory and Jack Nicholson in Batman, to name but a few.
 When films are wrapped, neon signs are discarded like yesterday’s newspapers, but Bracey collected these icons, as well as salvaging old neons and architectural advertising (lots of signs from the seedy Soho of the past), and repaired and resurrected them.
 God’s Own Junkyard is where neon never dies.
 Bracey was also behind the two-tonne DESTINATION CHRISTMAS sign that graced the front of Selfridge’s this winter, and his works have provided backdrops for Vogue fashion shoots.

 The location is in a very industrial area, with some factories and workshops, and it felt a little quiet and dodgy for me.
 But thankfully there was a sign that showed the direction (keep an eye out for this one because it might be hard to see amongst all the other signs for all the other garages.
 You’d think they’d make a neon sign to be more attractive!
 But nooo hehe it was just simple old non-lit up sign).
-There’s no entrance fees and doesn’t cost a thing to look.
+There are no entrance fees and doesn’t cost a thing to look.
 It’s only open to the public on weekends from 11am-5pm 🙂

 Gods Own Junkyard